KonIngel/tictactoe-ai/README.md

 ```bash
 python runner.py
 ```
-or using the exe file in runner folder
+or using the exe file